juanjoaucar/pyECM/README.md

 Read more on [ECM publications](https://pubs.acs.org/doi/pdf/10.1021/ja028646%2B).

-### Technical Documentation
-Technical documents behind this project can be accessed [here](https://juanjoaucar.gitlab.io/pyECM).

-### Requirements
+## Requirements

-First you should install the required python packages
+First, you should install the required python packages:

       - jupyterlab==3.1.13
       - jupyter==1.0.0